masc-ucsc/docs/docs/pyrope/04-variables.md

 ## Basic type annotations

-Global type inference and unlimited precision allows to avoid most of the types.
-Pyrope allows to declare types.
+Global type inference and unlimited precision allow avoiding most of the types.
+Pyrope allows declaring types.
 The types have two main uses, they behave like assertions, and they allow function polymorphism.

 ```